CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 Now, we're checking each connector's display attachment status using srmConnectorIsConnected() and initializing them with srmConnectorInitialize().

 Additionally, note that we've included a usleep() call at the end to wait for 10 seconds.
 This delay is necessary because, as said before, each connector performs its rendering in its own thread.
-Blocking the main thread ensures that it doesn't exit immediately.
+Blocking the main thread ensures that the program doesn't exit immediately.

-Before running the program again, switch to a free virtual terminal (TTY) by pressing `CTRL + ALT + F[1, 2, 3 ..., 10]` or with the `chvt N` command and launch it from there.
+Re-compile with `meson compile` and before running the program, switch to a free virtual terminal (TTY) by pressing `CTRL + ALT + F[1, 2, 3 ..., 10]` or with the `chvt N` command and launch it from there.
 You should observe your displays changing colors rapidly for 10 seconds.

 If you encounter issues, please attempt to run the program with superuser privileges or by adding your user to the video group.
 This may resolve any potential permission-related problems.